-The potential risks of delaying cord cutting include: Increased risk of jaundice.
+The potential risks of delaying cord cutting include: Slightly increased risk of jaundice affecting 2-3% of babies but this can be prevented through early and frequent feeding.

 Delaying this clamping may provide benefits to your baby and was first encouraged in babies born prematurely.
-As well as allowing more red blood cells transfer to your baby (which reduces anaemia) it is also thought that immunoglobulins and stem cells will pass into him which could improve his body’s ability to e.g. repair organs.
+As well as allowing more red blood cells transfer to your baby (which reduces anaemia) it is also thought that immunoglobulins and stem cells will pass into him which could improve his body’s ability to e.g. repair organs and also helps with ongoing brain development.

 After birth, the artery in the umbilical cord keeps pulsing and if this is allowed to happen babies may benefit with a 30% higher blood volume, a higher blood count and higher iron levels after the birth.
 There is also evidence that women are less likely to haemorrhage with delaying clamping.